 Why is blood donation important right now?

-Hospitals rely on adequate blood supply so that they can provide blood transfusions for patients after a surgery, injury or to for people who have conditions like anemia or sickle cell disease.
-Blood donations make this possible.
+Hospitals rely on adequate blood supply so they can provide blood transfusions for patients after a surgery or injury or for people who have conditions like anemia or sickle cell disease.

-Following the announcement of the first COVID-19 cases in the United States, most businesses were forced to close or significantly change their daily operations, including the Red Cross.
+Following the announcement of the first COVID-19 cases in the United States, most businesses, including the Red Cross, were forced to close or significantly change their daily operations.
 Thousands of blood drives across the country were canceled in the interest of donor and staff safety, and because the locations that typically host these events—libraries, schools, community centers—were suddenly closed.
-These cancellations, coupled with the fact that many people just aren’t comfortable leaving home right now, means that there is a critical need for blood donations.
+These cancellations, coupled with the fact that many people just weren't comfortable leaving home, meant there was an increasing need for blood donations.

-"Even as hospitals deal with an influx of COVID-19-related cases, there are still patients who are coming to us for other health needs.
+"Even as hospitals deal with an influx of COVID-19-related cases, there are patients who are coming to us for other health needs, such as trauma.
 We need to be prepared to care for these patients, and part of that means having blood supply available should we need it," explains Dr. Bhagat.